OA and Sustainable Ocean Planning

 - Identifying areas and populations most exposed to climate-related hazards

 The thematic accounting approach established in SEEA Ecosystem Accounting enables the development of carbon stock accounts that track carbon in different marine and coastal reservoirs[29].
-These accounts support measurement of blue carbon ecosystems' contribution to climate mitigation while also informing assessment of climate change impacts on ecosystem condition and services.
+See also TG-3.1 Asset Accounts for carbon stock account methodology.

 3.6 Implementation process for ocean accounts